-The financial statements have been prepared on the historical cost convention and on accrual basis of accounting, as explained in the accounting policies below.
+The financial statements have been prepared on the historical cost convention and on accrual basis of accounting except for certain financial instruments that are measured at fair value at the end of each reporting period, as explained in the accounting policies below.
 The accounting policies have been applied consistently over all period presented in these financial statement.